ymdarake/iridium/README.md

 # Building Language VM

-Coding along with the blog articles [](https://blog.subnetzero.io/post/building-language-vm-part-01/).
+Coding along with the blog articles [So You Want to Build a Language VM](https://blog.subnetzero.io/post/building-language-vm-part-01/).
 Big thanks to the author.

 # Prerequisites